ppy/osu-wiki/news/2025/2025-01-04-featured-artist-track-updates-winter-2025.md

 [![](https://assets.ppy.sh/artists/185/header.jpg)](https://osu.ppy.sh/beatmaps/artists/185)

-Anyone who's heard [**seatrus**](https://osu.ppy.sh/beatmaps/artists/185)'s hyper-intense music would know how perfect it is for tournaments.
+Anyone who's heard [**seatrus**](https://osu.ppy.sh/beatmaps/artists/185)'s hyperintense music would know how perfect it is for tournaments.
 Both of these tracks were licensed for their presence in the tourney scene: one from *The Perennial* and another which we won't spoil yet.

 ### seatrus - Metal Globe